FanzCEO/FanzDash/replit.md

 # Overview

+FanzMod is a comprehensive multi-platform content moderation system that connects to all Fanz platforms through one unified control panel.
+The system features advanced AI-powered analysis using ChatGPT-4o, manual approval workflows, enterprise-grade compliance, risk management, crisis management, advanced analytics, and a premium cyberpunk UI that processes content at social media speed while maintaining robust audit trails.

-This is a comprehensive content moderation platform designed for adult platforms, implementing a hybrid multi-signal moderation stack.
-The system provides real-time monitoring and moderation of images, videos, text content, and live streams using a combination of machine learning models and human review workflows.
-The platform features automated content analysis, risk scoring, and a dashboard for human moderators to review flagged content.
+The platform implements a hybrid multi-signal moderation stack providing real-time monitoring and moderation of images, videos, text content, and live streams using a combination of machine learning models and human review workflows.
+Enhanced with comprehensive risk assessment, crisis response capabilities, predictive analytics, and user management systems for enterprise-grade operations.

 # User Preferences